 A client onboarding process that builds trust and brings happiness

 Having an airtight collaboration process isn’t only about operations, productivity, and safety.
 It’s also about the quality of the relationship you’re building with your clients.
 Inadequate tools make collaboration difficult and when giving and receiving feedback is complicated, stakeholders get frustrated and avoid it.
+Having intuitive social media management tools for agencies is essential in your relationship with the client.

 It’s important to remember that most clients like getting involved in content collaboration.
 They like previewing content and sharing ideas and thoughts.
 What clients definitely find stressful is a lack of transparency.